FOR US HEALTHCARE PROFESSIONALS ONLY

 Remove air by pressing the plunger rod upward carefully until a drop of liquid comes out of the needle tip.

-Slowly inject the entire contents of the syringe intramuscularly, deep into the selected deltoid or gluteal muscle.
+Slowly inject the entire contents of the syringe intramuscularly, deep into the selected deltoid or the upper-outer quadrant of the gluteal muscle.

 Do not administer by any other route.